Callumgander/CourseNotes/README.md

 Some of these are MOOCs, some tutorials, some are just portable wikis of problems and solutions for specific languages, e.g. bash

+It's also worth noting that this is far from complete, I wrote my notes for courses prior to 2019 by hand and am slowly transcribing them into markdown

 ## Tracker

 - A Practical Guide to Algorithms in Javascript (DONE)